MrPsycho5/personal-website/source/_posts/how-to-configure-tinc-peer-to-peer-vpn.md

 Tinc has a lot of configurable options:

 + `Name` - this is our node name within the network
-+ `Device` - Determinates the virtual network to use.
++ `Device` - Determines the virtual network to use.
 + `AddressFamily` - indicates which type of address to use (ipv4|ipv6|any)
 + `ConnectTo` - Specifies which other tinc daemons to connect to on startup.
 Multiple ConnectTo variables may be specified, in which case, outgoing connections to each specified tinc daemon are made.
-The names should be known to this tinc daemon (i.e., there should be a host configuration file for the name on the ConnectTo line).
-Gives the ability to create a centralized interconnection (make NodeA and NodeB connect only to NodeC and from there make NodeC connect to both servers).
+The names should be known to this tinc daemon (i.e. there should be a host configuration file for the name on the ConnectTo line).
+This also gives the ability to create a centralized interconnection (make NodeA and NodeB connect only to NodeC and from there make NodeC connect to both servers).
 If you don't specify a host with ConnectTo, tinc won't try to connect to other daemons at all, and will instead just listen for incoming connections.
 + `BindToAddress = [address] [port]` - If your computer has more than one IPv4 or IPv6 address, tinc will by default listen on all of them for incoming connections.
 Multiple BindToAddress variables may be specified.
 If no port is specified, the socket will be bound to the port specified by the Port option, or to port 655 if neither is given.
 To only bind to a specific port but not to a specific address, use * for the address.
 + `BindToInterface = [interface]` - If your computer has more than one network interface, tinc will by default listen on all of them for incoming connections.
 It is possible to bind only to a single interface with this variable.
 + More options available [here](https://www.tinc-vpn.org/documentation/tinc.conf.5)